D

 The structure of the program is similar to other existing typing practice software, with keyboard position training and various exercises ranging from single characters to long paragraphs.

 We tried to gamify the learning process, hence the joyful design style with game-like interfaces.
-We found this very effective, as several people during showcase events challenged us to compete with typing speed.
-Interestingly, the gamifying process itself helped us to naturally come up with new evaluation criteria such as frequently mistaken keys.
+We found this very effective, as several people during showcase events challenged us to compete in typing speed.
+Interestingly, the gamifying process itself helped us to naturally come up with new evaluation criteria, such as frequently mistaken keys.

 Our software in use at school